Literary language: Chinese

-Starting from early 20th century, written vernacular Chinese have become a standard for Chinese writing which is mostly aligned with a standardized form of Mandarin Chinese, which however mean there are divergence between written vernacular Chinese against other Chinese variants like Cantonese, Shanghainese, Hokkien and Sichuanese.
-Some of these variants have their own literary form but none of them are being used in formal register.
+Starting from early 20th century, written vernacular Chinese (白話文 (白话文, báihuàwén)) became the literary standard.
+This is mostly aligned with a standardized form of Mandarin Chinese, which however means there exists considerable divergence between written vernacular Chinese and other Chinese variants like Cantonese, Shanghainese, Hokkien and Sichuanese.
+Some of these variants have their own literary form, but none of them are currently used in official formal registers, although they may be used in legal transcription, and in certain media and entertainment settings.

 Finnish

 The Finnish language has a literary variant, literary Finnish, and a spoken variant, spoken Finnish.
 Both are considered a form of non-dialectal standard language, and are used throughout the country.
 Literary Finnish is a consciously created fusion of dialects for use as a literary language, which is rarely spoken at all, being confined to writing and official speeches.

 Georgian

 The Georgian language has a literary liturgical form, the Old Georgian language, while the vernacular spoken varieties are the Georgian dialects and other related Kartvelian languages like Svan language, Mingrelian language, and Laz language.